College football's 50 best players in 2018

 Key stat: 165 total tackles

 On the nation's No. 5-ranked scoring defense, Burr-Kirven was everywhere.
-He led the Pac-12 with an astonishing 165 tackles, forced four fumbles, recovered three fumbles and intercepted a pair of passes.
+He led the Pac-12 with an astonishing 165 tackles and forced four fumbles, recovered three fumbles and intercepted a pair of passes.
 An ESPN All-American, he was named both the Pac-12's Defensive Player of the Year and the conference's football Scholar-Athlete of the Year.

 20. McKENZIE MILTON